-- Describe the era of American westward expansion.
+- Describe the causes and lasting effects of the American Civil War

 This course covers what the basic purposes of government are and how modern governments differ from one another.